A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Introduction

 Note that if the Ricci flow in consideration is globally of Type~I in the sense of \eqref{eq.typeIupper}, then so are all the rescaled flows $(M,\widetilde{g}_t)$ -- with the same constant $C$ -- and therefore we immediately obtain the upper bound in \eqref{eq.typeI} for any radius $r_I<1$ with $C_I = \frac{C}{1-r_I^2}$.
 The first author, together with Enders and Topping, showed that under a global Type~I assumption the Riemannian curvature blows up at a Type~I rate at any singular point, i.e. we also obtain the lower bound in \eqref{eq.typeI}, see Theorem $3.2$ in \cite{end1}.
 We extend this result to great generality in the following theorem.

-\begin{theorem}[Decomposition of the Singular Set] Let $(M,g(t))$ be a Ricci flow on a manifold $M$ of dimension $n$, maximally defined on $[0,T)$, $T<+\infty$, and such that $(M,g(t))$ has bounded curvature for every $t$ in $[0,T)$.
+\begin{theorem}[Decomposition of the Singular Set] Let $(M,g(t))$ be a Ricci flow on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}.
 Then $\Sigma=\Sigma_I \cup \Sigma_{II}$. \end{theorem} We point out that this theorem not only shows that for every singular point $p\in\Sigma$ there is an essential blow-up sequence $(p_i,t_i)$ such that the curvature blows up with

 but this blow-up sequence can be chosen to satisfy also

 In fact, if $p$ is a Type~II singular point, then there exists an essential blow-up sequence $(p_i,t_i)$ with

 While Theorem $3.2$ in \cite{end1} relies on the fact that Type~I blow-up limits are nontrivial gradient shrinking solitons and on Perelman's pseudolocality theorem from \cite{per}, our Theorem \ref{thm.singdecomposition} is proved using much more elementary estimates.
 The main technical tool is the following notion of Riemann (or regularity) scale.